che-incubator/che-demos/devfile/script.md

   - Execute build task
   - Run application with run task and following Theia instructions to access your application
   - Demonstrate that the application is updated and bug is fixed
+- Add the devfile to NodeJS application sources and create a workspace with factory by Github URL